realgolf/docs/src/data/basics.md

 ### Introduction

-In the Game tab the saved games from the database are shown, hen a user saves a game in the database he can view, edit and open it in the Games tab, he can also delete one gam at a time or all saved games at once.
+In the Games tab the saved games from the database are shown, when you save a game in the database you can view, edit and open it in the Games tab, you can also delete one game at a time or all saved games at once.

 ### How to open a Game from the Database

-To open a Game from the Database cklick on the button on the game you want to poen whihc is labeled with "Open Game" and positioned above the button labeled "Delete Game"
+To open a Game from the Database click on the button on the game you want to poen whihc is labeled with "Open Game" and positioned above the button labeled "Delete Game"

 ![Open Game Position](/img/game_open_button_position.png)